Automattic/wp-calypso/client/lib/browser-storage/README.md

 clearStorage().then( () => console.log( 'Storage cleared' ) );
 ```

-To match `localforage` behavior, `null` is returned as the value for missing keys.
+`undefined` is returned as the value for missing keys.

 ## Bypassing persistent storage

 In some cases, such as support sessions, it's useful to bypass persistent storage altogether, using
 a volatile memory store instead.
-The `bypass` method exists to toggle that behavior on and off.
+The `bypassPersistentStorage` method exists to toggle that behavior
+on and off.

 ```js
 import { setStoredItem, bypassPersistentStorage } from 'lib/browser-storage';